A2osX/A2osX/.Docs/Glossary.md

 **screen holes**: Locations in the text display buffer (text Page 1) used for temporary storage either by l/O routines running in peripheral card ROM or by firmware routines addressed as if they were in card ROM.
 Text Page 1 occupies memory from $0400 to $07FF; the screen holes are locations in that area that are neither displayed nor modified by the display firmware.

 **scroll**: To move all the text on the screen upward or downward, and, in some cases, sideways.
 See viewport, window.

+**SCSI**: Small Computer System Interface is a set of standards for physically connecting and transferring data between computers and peripheral devices.
+The SCSI standards define commands, protocols, electrical, optical and logical interfaces.

+**SCSI Cable**: A cable used to connect a SCSI device to a SCSI controller or interface card.

+**SCSI Card**: A card for the computer that implements the SCSI standard.

+**SCSI Drive**: A block devices that utilizes the SCSI standard.

+**SCSI Interface**: See SCSI Card.

 **SECAM**: A French acronym meaning "sequential color with memory."
 A video standard originating in France and used in the USSR and other countries.